 Schwalm Hall is named for a former Manchester President Vernon F. Schwalm.
 This formerly all-male residence hall was renovated and refurnished in summer 2004 to accommodate 208 men and women in a variety of living options.
 A TV lounge and a recreational area are available for student use.

-The University maintains multiple computer labs with almost 150 computers.
+The University maintains multiple student-accessible computer labs with more than 150 computers.
 A 30-seat lab is located in Funderburg Library, two 25-seat labs in the Academic Center, and Science Center houses a 16-seat lab.
 Each of the five residence halls contains a computer lab.
 In addition to these main labs, some academic departments have computer equipment.
 Lab hours are generally posted.
 Public labs contain computers runing Windows 7.
-Software applications installed on the machines include Microsoft Office 2010 (Outlook, Word, Excel, Access, PowerPoint, Publisher, Visio, Project, and Expression Web) and several academic packages.
+Software applications installed on the machines include Microsoft Office 2013 (Outlook, Word, Excel, Access, PowerPoint, Publisher, Visio, Project, and Expression Web) and several academic packages.
 Comprehensive wireless connectivity is available in the Academic Center, Clark Computer Center, Funderburg Library, the Science Center, the Union, and the residence halls.
 Most other buildings and some outdoor locations also have wireless access.

 Human Performance Laboratory

 The Human Performance Laboratory, located in the Physical Education and Recreation Center, houses the laboratory areas for human biomechanics, exercise physiology and athletic training courses.
 Laboratory equipment includes a state-of-the-art isokinetic dynamometer for quantifying muscle function, oxygen analyzer, motorized treadmill, and cycle ergometer.

 Natural Sciences Laboratories